vppillai/h3Docs/apps/firmware_update/readme.md

 The Failed to initialize programmer with Invalid chip ID error typically happens when there is garbage or noise on the UART line preventing from reading the correct chip ID value.
 How to fix it:
-* Try connecting the PC and the ATWINC with a different cable.
-A clean power up and reset sequence of the ATWINC is necessary to start over with the ATWINC bootloader in the appropriate state.
+* Try connecting the PC and the ATWINC1500/ATWINC3400 with a different cable.
+A clean power up and reset sequence of the ATWINC1500/ATWINC3400 is necessary to start over with the ATWINC1500/ATWINC3400 bootloader in the appropriate state.

 ## Failed To Initialize Programmer: Waiting For Chip Permission

-After printing the correct chip ID of the ATWINC, the winc_programmer_UART tool programs a small binary (programmer firmware) to assist with ATWINC flash programming.
+After printing the correct chip ID of the ATWINC1500/ATWINC3400, the winc_programmer_UART tool programs a small binary (programmer firmware) to assist with ATWINC1500/ATWINC3400 flash programming.
 At this stage the winc_programmer_UART will change the UART baud rate from 115200 to 500000 to speed up the actual transfer of the firmware image.
 Once the baud rate change is made, the chip permission is verified to ensure the UART connection is reliable.
 Failing at this stage means that the current setup does not support such a high baud rate.
 How to fix it:
-* It is recommended to try connecting the PC and the ATWINC with a different cable.
-Also a clean power up and reset sequence of the ATWINC is necessary to start over with the ATWINC bootloader in the appropriate state.
+* It is recommended to try connecting the PC and the ATWINC1500/ATWINC3400 with a different cable.
+Also a clean power up and reset sequence of the ATWINC1500/ATWINC3400 is necessary to start over with the ATWINC1500/ATWINC3400 bootloader in the appropriate state.